farm-ng/amiga-dev-kit/website/docs/examples/dashboard_settings/README.md

   uint32 node_id = 1;           // Node ID of the receiver (request) == sender (reply)
   double stamp = 2;             // Received time, in host monotonic clock (seconds)

   ConfigOperationIds op_id = 3; // The operation ID of the request/reply.
-REQUIRED.
+REQUIRED for all operations.
   ConfigValueIds val_id = 4;    // The value ID of the request/reply.
-REQUIRED.
+REQUIRED for READ & WRITE operations.
   ConfigValueUnits unit = 5;    // The unit of measurement for the value.
-REQUIRED. bool success = 6;             // For replies, true if the request was successful, false otherwise.
+REQUIRED for READ & WRITE operations. bool success = 6;             // For replies, true if the request was successful, false otherwise.

   oneof value {                 // Set one of the following fields based on the value ID.
-                                // Can be left unset for READ operations. int32 int_value = 7;        // Used for integer values, e.g. PTO_CUR_DEV
+                                // Can be left unset for READ & STORE operations. int32 int_value = 7;        // Used for integer values, e.g. PTO_CUR_DEV
     double double_value = 8;    // Used for floating-point values, e.g. VEL_MAX
     bool bool_value = 9;        // Used for boolean values, e.g. M10_ON